Download our case study: NMC Health Decreases Antibiotic Use Through MEDITECH's Antimicrobial Stewardship Toolkit

-Execution: NMC Health’s director of Health Informatics turned to MEDITECH, specifically inquiring about the Antimicrobial Stewardship Toolkit.
-NMC Health had confidence as an early adopter that the toolkit, which is aligned with the CDC’s Core Elements and designed with Expanse technology, would address this organizational priority and help them achieve their goals.
-NMC Health staff used the toolkit’s advanced clinical decision support and guidance to align best practice workflows in Expanse.
+Execution: NMC Health set goals to reduce the trend of antimicrobial use and identify antibiotic costs per patient day.
+The health system implemented MEDITECH’s evidence-based Antimicrobial Stewardship Toolkit, using the toolkit’s advanced clinical decision support and guidance to align best practice workflows in Expanse.
 This improved collaboration between pharmacists and physicians, as the workflows centralized information and made it easier to document and review data.

-Results: NMC Health is employing Antimicrobial Use and Resistance Reporting and Antibiotic Cost Reporting to analyze key metrics and positive outcomes since their toolkit implementation.
-These pre-go-LIVE vs. post go-LIVE improvements include:
+Results: NMC Health is employing Antimicrobial Use and Resistance Reporting and Antibiotic Cost Reporting to analyze key metrics and positive outcomes since its toolkit implementation.
+These pre-go-LIVE vs. post-go-LIVE improvements include a:

-- 4 percent decrease in total administration days, representing a downward trend in antibiotic use (days of therapy)
+- 4% decrease in total administration days, representing a downward trend in antibiotic use (days of therapy).

-- 30 percent decrease in cost per patient (per day) and total costs, gathered using MEDITECH’s Business and Clinical Analytics (BCA) solution.
+- 30% decrease in cost per patient (per day) and total costs, gathered using MEDITECH’s Business and Clinical Analytics solution.

 Quote: “It was quite a change in our process and I was a little worried that I might have to push the staff to use the system.
 But because it streamlined our workflow significantly, there was immediate adoption by the staff.”